Ada-Developers-Academy/core-unit-2/api-5-more-queries/filter_by_limit.md

 # filter_by and limit

 ## Goals

-Our goal for this lesson is to apply our learnings about edge cases from RESTful API design.
-We should walk away from this lesson understanding how to write more robust Flask code.

 Our goal for this lesson is to:
 - Explore more query functionality made available by Flask-SQLAlchemy

+## Branches

+This lesson is exploratory and does not alter the `hello-book-api` repo.

-## More About Queries
+## Queries

 [There's more to explore with querying](https://flask-sqlalchemy.palletsprojects.com/en/2.x/queries/#querying-records)!
 Let's touch on two topics.

 ### Filter By

-We can use the method `filter_by()` in order to filter our search query.
+We can use the method `filter_by` in order to filter our search query.
 We can give keyword arguments to describe the attribute and value on which we're filtering.
 Consider this example that filters `Book`s by title.

 ```python
 Book.query.filter_by(title="Fictional Book Title")